-The name Lazy Suzie is a nod to the lazy Susan which purpose was the easy serving of food at the table.
+The name Lucky Suzie is a nod to the lucky Susan which purpose was the easy serving of food at the table.
 The space has a sleek new look with counter seating, warm timbers, gold ring lights above a marble-topped bar designed by Studio Ham and designer Matt Woods.

 Marco Oscar Giron

 The drinks list has diversity with creative cocktails by Marco Oscar Giron (ex Junk Lounge) using non-conventional ingredients such as yuzu, galangal, nashi pears and goji berries, as well as Malaysian ingredients that work in harmony with the kitchen.
 Mocktails highlight fresh ingredients, pair well with the food and there are locally made sodas from PS40.
 Thought has gone into the wine list to bring together wines that match Malaysian cuisine.
 There are wines from around the globe with organic and natural wines being well represented.

 For Cherie’s Sake ($16) with Manzanilla Sherry, Sake, cucumber and pineapple and Spanish Bitters creates a perfect balance between the dryness of the sherry, the freshness of the cucumber and wonderful floral notes.
 The cocktail is elegant on the palate, easy drinking and a perfect way to start the evening.

 Rama-Rama Spritz ($18) with Tanqueray Gin, Blue-pea flower and jasmine, citrus and dandelion and burdock bitters will draw you in with its brilliant colour.
 But the presentation is just the start with the gin combining well with the jasmine tea and the light carbonation making for a refreshing drink.
 To translate, Rama-rama is Malaysian for butterfly and this drink does float like its namesake.